weaveworks/weave/site/introducing-weave.md

 ###Operates in Partially Connected Networks

-Weave can forward traffic between nodes, and it works even if the mesh network is only partially connected.
+Weave Net can forward traffic between nodes, and it works even if the mesh network is only partially connected.
 This means that you can have a mix of legacy systems and containerized apps and still use Weave Net to keep everything in communication.

 ###Weave Net is Fast